Adam Hills: Other work

 In 2002, Hills released a single titled "Working Class Anthem", in which he sang the lyrics of the Australian National Anthem, "Advance Australia Fair", to the tune of "Working Class Man", a famous song by iconic Australian rocker Jimmy Barnes.
 Around 40 comedians contributed to the song, which made the independent top 10 in Australia.
 All proceeds went to the Australasian Fire and Emergency Service Authorities Council, an organisation supported by Barnes and Jon Bon Jovi that supports firefighters.
 Hills has performed the song several times on television, including a performance honouring Barnes' guest appearance on Spicks and Specks.

 Between 2003 and 2005, Hills wrote as a columnist for the BBC's disability website Ouch!.

 Hills published a memoir, Best Foot Forward, in 2018.
 His first book for children, "Rock Star Detectives", was published in February 2022.
-A second book in the series, titled "Murder at the Movies", is expected to be released in February 2023.
+A second book in the series, titled "Murder at the Movies", was released in February 2023, and a third book is currently in the works.

 In 2019, Adam Hills: Take His Legs was released, a sports documentary that follows the birth of the Warrington Wolves physical disability rugby league team from its creation, to the first PDRL World Club Challenge.
-In March 2023, Hills hinted on his Instagram account that a sequel documentary, Adam Hills: One Foot Taller, was on the way.
+In August 2023, a sequel documentary about the inaugural PDRL World Cup was released, titled Adam Hills: Grow Another Foot.

+Also in 2023, Hills narrated and executive produced Amputating Alice, a documentary about the journey of British Paralympic swimmer Alice Tai, who competed in the 2022 Commonwealth Games less than a year after having her right leg amputated.

 In March 2023, Hills partnered with Scott Hallsworth to open a permanent Freak Scene restaurant in Parsons Green in London.